ph33nx/WinMasterBlocker/README.md

 ## What is this?

-Welcome to **WinMasterBlocker**—a nifty little batch script that slaps firewall rules on apps you probably don’t want connecting to the internet (like Adobe, Corel, Autodesk, FL Studio, and others).
+Welcome to **WinMasterBlocker**—a nifty little batch script that slaps firewall rules on apps you probably don’t want connecting to the internet (like Adobe, Autodesk, Corel, Maxon and others).
 It’s your no-fuss way to get peace and quiet from those phoning-home apps. 🚫📡

 💡 **TL;DR:** This script blocks incoming/outgoing network access for well-known apps using **Windows Firewall**.
 You choose the app, the script takes care of the rest using all windows inbuilt tools.